-The resilience of tree Roots After Cutting
+The Long-Term Survival of Tree Roots After Tree Removal

-How long will tree roots live after cutting down?
+How long do the tree’s roots live after cutting down?

 Factors that affect the longevity of Tree Roots